-2. The school is open Monday - Friday from 8:30 AM to 4:00 PM for day Future Professionals, Monday - Wednesday from 8:30 AM to 7:30 PM for 3- day schedule Future Professionals, and Monday - Thursday from 4:00 PM to 9:00 PM for night schedule Future Professionals.

-3. The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
-All programs require continuous attendance.

-4. Future Professionals must be on time, as tardiness inhibits the learning process.
+- 2. The school is open Monday Friday from 8:30 AM to 4:00 PM for day Future Professionals, Monday Wednesday from 8:30 AM to 7:30 PM for 3- day schedule Future Professionals, and Monday Thursday from 4:00 PM to 9:00 PM for night schedule Future Professionals. - 3.
+The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
+All programs require continuous attendance. - 4.
+Future Professionals must be on time, as tardiness inhibits the learning process.
 Future Professionals who are late for any class must be accompanied into the classroom by a Learning Leader.
-Future Professionals are never excused from mandatory theory classes to work in the clinic classroom.

-5. Attendance Expectation Generally: Future Professionals must maintain a 100% attendance average each month in order to complete the program by the expected/calculated completion date.
+Future Professionals are never excused from mandatory theory classes to work in the clinic classroom. - 5.
+Attendance Expectation Generally: Future Professionals must maintain a 100% attendance average each month in order to complete the program by the expected/calculated completion date.
 The school attendance policy requires 80% to maintain satisfactory progress.
-Falling below this number means that the Future Professional may receive a coaching on the advisory form for their attendance.

-6. CORE/Protege Attendance Expectation: Future Professionals attend Core/Protege during their first weeks of enrollment.
+Falling below this number means that the Future Professional may receive a coaching on the advisory form for their attendance. - 6 CORE/Protege Attendance Expectation: Future Professionals attend Core/Protege during their first weeks of enrollment.
 If a Future Professional misses any time in Core, they are responsible for coordinating with their Learning Leader to obtain handouts, notes and assignments.
 During the period of Core a maximum of 21 unexcused absence hours may be missed.
-If the Future Professional missed more than 21 hours of Core, the Future Professional may be withdrawn from the program and may be required to re-enroll into the next Core start date they qualify for.
-7. During the enrollment contract period, students are allowed to miss up to 300 hours (cosmetology), 120 hours
+If the Future Professional missed more than 21 hours of Core, the Future Professional may be withdrawn from the program and may be required to re-enroll into the next Core start date they qualify for. - 7.
+Extra Instructional Charges: During the contracted enrollment period, the Future Professional is required to maintain an average monthly attendance of at least 80% in order to complete the program by the expected or calculated completion date.
+The Future Professional is allowed up to 20% of their scheduled hours as absent time, which may be used for personal needs such as illness or doctor appointments.
+However, if the Future Professional is absent for 14 consecutive calendar days, they may be subject to termination.
+If additional program hours are required beyond the expected or calculated completion date-due to falling below the 80% attendance requirement or if training extends past the contracted end date-extra instructional charges will apply.
+These charges will be assessed based on the hourly rate stated in the student's enrollment agreement. - 8.
+Future Professionals are required to be in attendance and actively participating in their education.

-(esthetics & nail technology), and 70 hours (instructor) before being subject to extra instructional charges.
-If a student's training extends beyond the contracted end date, additional instructional charges will apply based on the hourly rate outlined in the student's enrollment agreement.
-The allowed absent hours may be used for vacation, appointments, illness, or other personal needs.
-The fee is \$15.00 for each hour scheduled to complete after the expected/calculated completion date is reached.

-8. Future Professionals are required to be in attendance and actively participating in their education.
 When a Future Professional is scheduled for attendance but not present, these will be reflected as absent hours.
 If a Future Professional does not clock in or out properly resulting in the hours not being counted, these will be reflected in the absent hours unless the missing time form and necessary documentation is provided as outlined in the catalog.
 If a Future Professional is absent refer to the school make-up hour policy on how to make-up those hours.
 Please keep in mind make-up hours and policies are optional for the school to provide and may be changed.